 Supporting Small Business Relief

-Ratepayers losing eligibility for some or all of their Small Business Rate Relief or Rural Rate Relief as a result of the 2023 revaluation will have their increases limited to £600 for the 2023 to 2024 tax year.
-This means that no small business losing eligibility for Small Business Rate Relief or Rural Rate Relief will see their bill increasing by more than £50 per month in 2023/24.
+Ratepayers losing eligibility for some or all of their Small Business Rate Relief or Rural Rate Relief as a result of the 2023 revaluation have had their increases limited to £600 for the 2023, £1,200 for the 2024 tax year and £1,800 for the 2025 to 2026 tax year.
+This means that no small business losing eligibility for 100% Small Business Rate Relief or Rural Rate Relief will see their bill increasing by more than £50 per month in 2023/24, £100 per month in 2024/25 and £150 per month in 2025/26.
+This relief is automatically applied to your annual bill.

 Charities and Community Amateur Sports Clubs, who are already entitled to 80% Mandatory Relief, are not entitled to Supporting Small Business Relief.
 Eligibility for Supporting Small Business Relief will cease if the property becomes vacant or becomes occupied by a charity or Community Amateur Sports Club.